Isha77agarwal/swo-redefined/docs/fellowship.md

 Further, there might be some individual dates in the month for which fellowship must be deducted.
 These are called **Deduction Dates** and are filled during forwarding the fellowship.

+Every month fellowship portal is opened from 21st to 25th of the month for filling up of fresh fellowships called the **Fresh Period** and from 5th to 20th for filling up of pending fellowships called **Pending Period**.

-!>Fellowship must be calculated exactly from the start date to the presentation date.
+!>Fellowship must be calculated exactly from the start date to the presentation date or end of fellowship date whichever is earlier.

 ## Fellowship Timeline